 In fact, this could understate the full economic benefits of higher alcohol duty.
 Our analysis only looked at the effects of shifting spending from the alcohol industry to public services.
 It did not account for the positive consequences of a healthier workforce.
 Previous research has shown that heavier drinkers have higher rates of sickness leave and are more likely to be unemployed.
 Premature death due to drinking accounts for 16% of all years of working life lost in England.

 All this suggests that the government is wrong to think there is a trade-off between health and wealth.
 Higher taxes on alcohol would not only be effective as a public health measure, but could also bring economic benefits, creating a ‘double dividend’.
-The next Chancellor (whoever they may be) will need all the help they can get, inheriting a tough job in a challenging economic environment.
+The Chancellor will need all the help they can get, inheriting a tough job in a challenging economic environment.
 They would do well to look again at alcohol duty.

 This article draws on the author’s published work (with Kevin Connolly, Katerina Lisenkova, and Peter G. McGregor) in Drug and Alcohol Review.